tgvashworth/distra/README.md

 ## Configuration

 Rename the `config.sample.json` file to `config.json` and add your own setup.

 Any hosts you add will also need to go in your `hosts` file.
-On OSX, that's `/etc/hosts`.
+Distra does this for you, unless you specify pass it `--no-hosts`.

 Here's an example.